BA (Hons) Illustration, University of Hertfordshire

-I’m Michael Haynes, a British illustrator now based in Wellington, New Zealand who is passionate about art and graphic design.
-Along with my deep rooted creative interests, I have an obsession for music and film, which often influences the work I produce.
+I’m Michael Haynes, a British illustrator now based in Wellington, New Zealand who's passionate about art and graphic design.
+Along with my deep rooted creative interests, I have a real obsession for music and film, which often influences the work I produce.
 I pride myself on my linework, stylized comic book aesthetic and a bold use of colour.
 Although I'm classically taught, my current creative approach could best be described as ‘tradigital’.
-I enjoy fusing both traditional and digital techniques with my imagery and all my new work has been produced solely on an iPad Pro using Apple Pencil.
+I enjoy fusing both traditional and digital techniques with my imagery and all my new work has been produced on an iPad Pro using Apple Pencil.
 I finalise and tidy work up on my Mac before sending it to print.
 I hope to move into writing and illustrating children's books one day as I work on developing my visual style for a far younger audience.

 I've been freelancing in my spare time as an artist/illustrator for the past 10 years, selling and exhibiting my work in galleries, art markets and shops.
 To date, I've had 2 successful solo shows and participated in many more group exhibitions across the UK's capital.
 I also assisted in managing a community art gallery in East London, helping emerging artists from the local area set up and get their work shown.
-I have donated artwork and raised funds for various charitable causes over the years.
-I ran a popular drawing programme for children called 'Let's Draw!' at a community hub/library in the Wellington Region of NZ and recently launched a more advanced programme, for a slightly older age group called 'Sketch Club' and 'Sketch Club Social'.
+I've donated artwork and raised funds for various charitable causes over the years.
+I ran a popular drawing programme for children called 'Let's Draw!' at a community hub/library in the Wellington region of NZ and now run 3 drawing programmes a week at libraries in NZ's capital called 'Sketch Club' and 'Sketch Club Social'.
 These are both for children and more recently, adults too!

 Creative heroes/influences: Quentin Blake, Tony Ross, Raymond Briggs, Donovan Bixley, Pete McKee, Drew Struzan, Jim Lee, Neal Adams & Tom Paterson.